helios2003/Dino-Game/README.md

 # Dino-Game
-This is an implemnetaion of the famous Dino Game of Chrome browser in Python using Pygame.
+This is an implemnetation of the famous Dino Game of Chrome browser in Python using Pygame.

 ## Requirements
 * Python 3.x